Doctorinna/backend/README.md

 -   perform analytics of the result
 -   give recommendation on lifestyle
 -   interact with databases of questions and results

+### Deployments
+For continuous deployment there are used AWS EC2 instances.
+API is available in two versions:
+1. [Development version](http://18.216.235.168) - contains build of `dev` branch
+2. [Stable version](http://3.128.254.206) - contains build of `master` branch

 ## Getting started
 Backend is written in Python programming language.
 In order to launch it locally, one needs to install interpreter from [the official website](https://www.python.org/downloads/). \